NSW schools: mandatory from Term 1, 2027

 Australian students experience bullying

 Year 4–9 students reporting being bullied at school.
-The problem is widespread and the evidence-based response cannot wait.

 Australian Covert Bullying Prevalence Study, EfP p.
 32.